greg-raven/hdc/general-disclaimer.md

 ### No Warranties

-This website is provided “as is” without any representations or warranties, express or implied.
+This website is provided "as is" without any representations or warranties, express or implied.
 HDCycling.org makes no representations or warranties in relation to this website or the information and materials provided on this website.

 Without prejudice to the generality of the foregoing paragraph, HDCycling.org does not warrant that: